dart-lang/dartdoc/README.md

 # dartdoc

-Use _dartdoc_ to generate HTML documentaton for your Dart package.
+Use `dartdoc` to generate HTML documentaton for your Dart package.

-Note: As of Dart 1.12-dev.5.10, `dartdoc` is shipped with the Dart SDK and replaces `docgen` and `dartdoc-viewer`.
+Note: As of Dart 1.12, `dartdoc` is shipped with the Dart SDK and replaces the older `docgen` tool.

 If you want to _contribute_ to the dartdoc project, see the [contributor docs][].
 This page contains information about _using_ the dartdoc